Dear friends at Sochi,

 We wanted to make it easy, so we created a way to get up and running with a leading open source VPN.
 It’s the ease of use expected by the iPhone generation combined with security which would pass muster at your bank.

 We hope this can make your communication while away from home a little bit friendlier and less scary.
-Click here to get to our step-by-step guide.

 P.S.
 If you’re reading this and you’re not in Sochi, you’re more than welcome to use this VPN setup anyway – everyone’s information should be secure.